YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

-- A lock that a process acquires prior to starting a transaction cannot be released inside the transaction - it can only be released after the transaction is committed or abandoned.
-Locks acquired inside a transaction can be released either inside the transaction, or after the transaction is committed or abandoned.
+- A lock that a process acquires prior to starting a transaction cannot be released inside the transaction - it can only be released after the transaction is committed or rolled back.
+Locks acquired inside a transaction can be released either inside the transaction, or after the transaction is committed or rolled back.
-- As repeated acquisitions of the same lock during retries of a transaction will result in the lock count being incremented each time, we recommend either matching lock acquisition and releases within a transaction, or, for locks acquired within a transaction but released after the transaction is committed or abandoned, to acquisition only on the first attempt, using the intrinsic special variable `$trestart`_.

 ==================
 Symbolic Constants
 ==================

-The ``yottadb.h`` file defines several symbolic constants, which are one of the following types:
+The ``libyottadb.h`` file defines several symbolic constants, which are one of the following types:

 - Function Return Codes, which in turn are one of: